Photography in Sudan: Riefenstahl's photo books on the Nuba peoples

 Riefenstahl travelled to the Nuba mountains in the 1960s and 1970s when she was over 60.
 On her return she published her colour images of Nuba people in traditional settings in two books titled Die Nuba (The Last of the Nuba) and Die Nuba von Kau (The People of Kau).
 For some of her photographs and film scenes, she relied on Sudanese cameraman Gadalla Gubara, who accompanied her to the Nuba mountains.
 Both photo books became international bestsellers and attracted much attention to the archaic lifestyle of these ethnic groups.

 A critical reaction to Riefenstahl's photography of the Nuba came from the American writer Susan Sontag.
 Based on Riefenstahl's fascination with strong, healthy bodies and her 1930s propaganda films for the government of Nazi Germany, Sontag scrutinized the "fascist aesthetics" of these photo books in her essay 'Fascinating fascism'.
 Writing in the New York Review of Books in 1975, she stated: "The fascist dramaturgy centers on the orgiastic transactions between mighty forces and their puppets."
 This kind of criticism of the foreigner's view and interpretation of archaic African lifestyles was further elaborated in her collection of essays On Photography, where Sontag argues that the proliferation of photographic images had begun to establish a "chronic voyeuristic relation" of the viewers to the subjects portrayed.
 Further, the German media critic Rainer Rother wrote "Riefenstahl viewed [the Nuba] as potential models and scanned the world before her eyes for spectacular images.
-Photography became someting intrusive, a form of hunting."
+Photography became something intrusive, a form of hunting."